witnet/documentation/docs/developer/wallet-api.md

 }
 ```

-Response with an array of all wallets stored inn the server with their information, `infos[]`, containing:
+Response with an array of all wallets stored in the server with their information, `infos[]`, containing:

 - `id`: *String*, ID associated with the given wallet.
 - `name`: *String*, human-friendly name for the given wallet.